High Sensitivity And 5 Reasons Why You Should Embrace It

 What Can You Do About It?

-First thing you need to realize is that even though you get touched deeply by everything that’s surrounding you, you still have control over your thoughts and behavior, and can reprogram your brain (link to article how to overcome SA) in a way that will serve you and set you free from social anxiety.
+First thing you need to realize is that even though you get touched deeply by everything that’s surrounding you, you still have control over your thoughts and behavior, and can reprogram your brain in a way that will serve you and set you free from social anxiety.

 Next thing you need to do is embrace your sensitivity.
 It’s a wonderful trait to have.